 The School Garden Program is dedicated to growing healthier and smarter kids by using school gardens as an educational tool.
-School gardens provide such an amazing opportunity to engage students, teachers, parents, and volunteers, but they also offer their own unique challenges.
-The Wasatch Community Gardens School Garden Program is here to meet you where you're at and lend a helping hand!
+School gardens provide an amazing opportunity to engage students, teachers, parents, and volunteers, but they also offer their own unique challenges.
+We understand these challenges and are here to lend you helping hand!

 We are excited to support to school gardens in the following ways: